 Data mining allows people to find and understand those patterns to make informed decisions and better serve their customers.
 But there are also worries about the practice of data mining.
 Privacy groups are vocal about companies who hoard vast quantities of data, some of which can be personal.

-The intent of this book is to introduce you to concepts and practices common in data mining.
+Below we will introduce you to some of the most common concepts and practices in data mining.